voice-hearing/voice-hearing.github.io/content/_index.md

       text:
       items:
         - name: John Bald
-          text: Azadi Trust gave me not only the tools but also the courage to rebuild my life.
+          text: Azumi Trust gave me not only the tools but also the courage to rebuild my life.
 As I took each step forward, I could feel hope returning, knowing I was no longer walking this journey alone.
           description: Cook
           # Upload image to `assets/media/` and reference the filename here
           image: luis.webp